-- taking a 3-credit hour graduate course, - signing up for CEN 580 Practicum and being involved in various applied projects at the department with faculty, - taking a one credit hour of CEN 590 Reading and Conference (Independent Study). - taking the 1-credit hour CEN 594 seminar course
+- taking a 3-credit hour graduate course, - taking a one credit hour of CEN 590 Reading and Conference (Independent Study). - taking the 1-credit hour CEN 594 seminar course

 In order to be eligible for internship, a student must be in good academic standing and not have an academic integrity violation in a course for two full semesters (summer semesters not included) from the initial reporting of the incident.
 For example, a sanctioned academic integrity violation initially reported on April 15, 2012 will make the student ineligible for this approval until the end of Spring 13 semester.